rust-lang/book/src/appendix-04-useful-development-tools.md

 [lsp]: http://langserver.org/
 [vscode]: https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer

-Visit the `rust-analyzer` project’s [home page][rust-analyzer] for installation instructions, then install the language server support in your particular IDE.
+Visit the `rust-analyzer` project’s [home page][rust-analyzer]<!-- ignore -->
+for installation instructions, then install the language server support in your particular IDE.
 Your IDE will gain abilities such as autocompletion, jump to definition, and inline errors.

 [rust-analyzer]: https://rust-analyzer.github.io